-- Patients who are end of life may have 2 visitors at a time for one visit (may rotate between family members).
+- Patients who are at end of life may have 2 visitors.

 - Patients with confusion, altered mental status, developmental delays, or agitation, where a family member or advocate can provide safety and support, may have one advocate/support person – that person may remain outside of visitation hours.